Urological Club of Great Britain & Ireland

 It was suggested from the outset that the Club be small and that 4 - 5 surgeons from London Teaching Hospitals and one from all, or most, of the provincial teaching hospitals should become foundation members of the Club.
 The meeting agreed that the first President of the Club should be Mr Thomas Lane of Dublin, and Mr Malcolm Pyrah of Leeds was agreed as the first Secretary.
 The inaugural meeting was hosted by Mr Lane in Dublin in October 1948.

 The Club Emblem

-The Club emblem (above right), which is incorporated into the Club tie and used at the letterhead for all Club correspondence, shows the Common Bladderwort (Utricularia vulgaris) - a plant whose English name is considered highly appropriate for a group of urological surgeons!
+The Club emblem (above right), which is incorporated into the Club tie and used at the letterhead for all Club correspondence, shows the plant Utricularia vulgaris - a plant whose colloquial English name, common bladderwort, was considered highly appropriate for a group of urological surgeons!

 The Present UCGBI

-The current Secretary is Mr David Quinlan of Dublin.
+The Secretary is Mr David Quinlan of Dublin.

-The original criteria for membership remain, but more than one Consultant from each teaching hospital may now be encouraged, and new members are invited to join on a regular basis, so that the membership is perpetual.
+The original criteria for membership remain, but more than one Consultant from each teaching hospital is now encouraged, and new members are invited to join on a regular basis, so that membership is perpetual.

-The combination of scientific discussion and diverse social activities has proved to be a great success over the years, with each different host/venue putting a unique stamp on the Annual Meeting.
+The combination of scientific discussion and diverse social activities proved to be a great success over the years, with each different host/venue putting their own, unique stamp on the Annual Meeting.